Kinetic Initial Conditions for Inflation: Generic nature of kinetic dominance

 \subsection{Halliwell time}

-We now define a new time coordinate $\tau$, such that:
+We now define a new time coordinate \(\tau\), such that:

-This relation is well defined (up to a constant) and one-to-one as from the above section one may assume that $V(\phi)$ is finite and positive.
-Physically, \eref{eqn:tau_def} corresponds to choosing a measure of time in which the inflaton `sees' a near-constant potential.
+This relation is well defined (up to a constant) and one-to-one as from the above section one may assume that \(V(\phi)\) is finite and positive.
+Physically,~\eqref{eqn:tau_def} corresponds to choosing a measure of time in which the inflaton ``sees'' a near-constant potential.
 This approach is analogous to the method used by~\citet{halliwell_scalar_1987} in his work with exponential potentials.
-We shall thus term this new time-like coordinate {\em Halliwell time}.
+We shall thus term this new timelike coordinate {\em Halliwell time}.